BestTimesToVisit.com Logo

 Top Things to Do

-Embark on a pilgrimage to the sacred Laguna de Guatavita, the legendary heart of the El Dorado myth.
-Hike the gentle trails surrounding the emerald waters, keeping an eye out for the diverse birdlife, and feel the palpable spiritual energy of this Muisca ceremonial site.
-Consider hiring a local guide to unlock the deeper stories and significance of this breathtaking natural wonder.
+Embark on a pilgrimage to the sacred Laguna de Guatavita, the heart of the El Dorado myth.
+Hike the trails surrounding the emerald waters, imagining the Muisca rituals and the legendary golden raft.
+Arrive early on a weekday to savor the mystical atmosphere with fewer visitors.

 Exploring Guatavita's Colorful Colonial Streets